-Black (E) is one of the foundation colors.
-Ponies are black, chestnut, bay, or brown with other colors diluting/modifying the base colors.
+Black (E) is one of the base colors.
+Ponies are black, chestnut, bay, or brown with other colors diluting/modifying the base color.
 Extension and agouti form the basis of all equine color.
 Extension determines whether or not a pony has black or not and agouti determines where it will go.
 Black horses have the dominant form of extension and the recessive form of agouti.

 Black is likely an original color in Chincoteagues as it is widespread and the breed was originally all solid dark colors.
 A 1891 article in the New York City newspaper The Sun stated that the ponies "are most frequently black, gray, sorrel, or dun [buckskin]."
 Leonard D. Sale wrote in 1896 in The Horse Review of Chicago that, "The prevailing colors are bay, brown, chestnut and light sorrel.
 A Washington Post article from 1902 stated that the prevailing colors were bay and black.
+A 1912 Baltimore Sun article stated that the ponies were "black for the most part".
 A 1923 St. Petersburg Times article described the ponies as "bay, gray, dun [buckskin], black, and sorrel".
 A Delmarva Star article describing the 1930 Pony Penning described the ponies as "many colored", with blacks, browns, bright bays, and so many with spotted coats."